escherlies/elm-ui-window/README.md

 view model =
     layout []
-        -- Mount the view wherever you want (Window.view WindowMsg { showAnchorPoints = False } model.windowModel windows)
+        -- Mount the view wherever you want (Window.view WindowMsg model.windowModel windows)

 windows : List (Window.Window msg)
 windows =
-    [ -- A window is just a rect in xy space and some render fn to render the content inside that rect.
+    -- A window is just a rect in xy space and some render fn to render the content inside that rect.
 That's it!
-      { rect =
-            -- A rect is a rectangle with a position and size { position = vec2 0 0
+    [ -- A rect is a rectangle with a position and size { rect =
+            { position = vec2 0 0
             , size = vec2 100 100
             }
-      , render =

       -- A simple view render function.
 You don't have to use the `_ _ _` params, hence the `_`.
+      , render =
             \_ _ _ ->
-                -- Just give it some border and you are good to go! el [ Element.Border.width 3 ]
-                    (text "Hello, World!")
+                -- Just give it some style and you are good to go! el [ Element.Border.width 3 ] (text "Hello, World!")

+      -- Handles how resize should be handled
+      , resize = HideAnchorPoints
       }
     ]
 ```